NandiniGawade/giphy-api-implementation/README.md

-Implementation.
+# Getting Started with React Giphy API Implementation

+Approach :-

+1. Pagination

-1. This task is implemented by two ways.
-On load I have used pagination to fetch the images.
-I have used pagination to avoid multiple request to the server as treading API limit is 50.
+   - I have used pagination to show treading gif images.
+To handle large amount of data pagination is better approach to avoid multiple request to the server to fetch records.

-In pagination we get totol image count is more than 4000
+   - In Giphy API maximum limit is to fetch data is 50.
+Total images in treading API is more than 3000.
+For this scenario, implementing virtual scrolling api, will make lot of request to server.

+   - Gifs images take time to load.
+So User experience in virual scrolling will not be good.

+2. Giphy react component

+    - For search image functionality, I have used Giphy react component to show the images.

-2. Giphy also provider react component to show the images in grid format.
+    - Giphy libraries provided implementation to show gifs images in grid component.
+But on every scroll event, it fetching data from server.

-On search,
+3. Material UI library

+   - Used Material Ui library for HTML component implementation.
+As this library provide all the better feature to HTML component.

+   - It is more responsive.

+Features implemented :-

+  1. Show treading images from treading API from Giphy with pagination.
+  2. On Image click open modal to show renditions images.
+  3. Search image from search API from Giphy with Giphy react component grid implementation.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Install all the dependecies from Package json.
 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).